We’re actively engaged in a variety of research projects

 - Genetic moderation of cocaine subjective effects by variation in the TPH1, TPH2, and SLC6A4 serotonin genes.
 Patriquin, M. and others.
 Psychiatric Genetics.

 - Parent-Reported Problematic Sleep Behaviors in Children with Comorbid Autism Spectrum Disorder and Attention-Deficit/Hyperactivity Disorder.
 Patriquin, M. and others.
 Research in Autism Spectrum Disorders.

 - Insula and amygdala resting-state functional connectivity differentiate bipolar from unipolar depression.
 Patriquin, M. and Salas, R. Acta psychiatrica Scandinavica.

 - Incremental validity of the PID-5 in relation to the five factor model and traditional polythetic personality criteria of the DSM-5.
-Patriquin, M. and Oldham, J. International Journal of Methods in Psychiatric Research.
+Patriquin, M. and others.
+International Journal of Methods in Psychiatric Research.

 - Emotional rigidity negatively impacts remission from anxiety and recovery of well-being.
 Wiltgen, A., Shepard, C., Smith, R. and others.
 Journal of Affective Disorders.

 - A novel approach to identifying a neuroimaging biomarker for patients with serious mental illness.
 Patriquin, M. and others.
 Journal of Neuropsychiatry and Clinical Neuroscience.